itmighthavebeen/LetsTravelCurrencyConverter/README.md

 An example of culturename is en-US.
 RegionInfo should not be read with a 2 character code such as US, some countries will return nuetral culture error.

+NOTE: in testing, Used the ListOfCountriesFromCurltureInfo that was created to determine why some countries were initally not found.

 The program uses .net 6.0.

+Input from console:
+full or partial country name, no case requirements

+Code Logic:
+Take country and verify against list of countries obtained from CultureInfo With Valid country input
+	- find 3 character ISO code from regioninfo for currency lookup in api
+	- use api to get currency rate and date of latest rate for display back to user
+	- find cuturename from SpecificCulture CultureInfo for lookup of regioninfo to get english currency name to display back to user

-Improvements to make on next release would be to incorporate more logic into methods for cleaner code.
+Improvements to make on next release would be:
+- to incorporate logic into methods for cleaner code (such as input verification code)
+- use drop down list of countries to eliminate input issues and provide ease of use to user (easier than coding ai for correcting misspellings)
+- find more efficient use of CultureInfo and  RegionInfo lookup